 - A MIL reticle is larger than an MOA scope.

-- MOA adjustments are easier to adjust since they use yards and inches rather than centimeters and meters.
+MOA adjustments are simpler to work with because they use yards and inches instead of centimeters and meters.

 Which One Should You Choose?

 Credit: Envato Elements/ byrdyak